 As my first attempt of making macarons was a success I could hardly wait the moment to try different flavors.
-The cappuccino macarons turned to be amazingly delicious.
-As the holidays are here these are just perfect for my Christmas table.
+These cappuccino macarons turned to be amazingly delicious too, as I have always loved the chocolate and coffee combination.
+As the holidays are approaching, these macarons are just perfect for my Christmas table.

 - 1 cup (120g) powdered sugar